emilyyyyyllo/DATA146/project1.md

 ```
 import pandas as pd
 data = pd.read_csv(‘gapminder.tsv’, sep = ‘\t’)
 ```
 We need to specify the argument for the `read_csv( )` function because we have to let it know which file to read and which type of file it is.
 First, we need to pass in the file.
 Then, it is important that when we are using the `read_csv( )` function we need to know the type of the file.
-If the file we are importing is a tab-separated file, a tsv, we have to add an additional argument following the file name.
+If the file we are importing is a tab-separated file, we have to add an additional argument following the file name.
 This is because by default the `read_csv( )` function assumes that the file is a comma-separated file.
 We need to use the `\t` specification to inform python that our file is tab-separated.

-In order to describe the data frame we just created, we can use the `head()` ,`info()`,`describe()` functions.
+In order to describe the data frame we just created, we can use the `head()` , `info()`, `describe()` functions.

 ```
 data.head()